ClementineZTW/VLCR_anonymous/README.md

 Base model: https://pan.baidu.com/s/1b3Z3LYVKZO4z2waS2AfUwQ?pwd=rynw

+The file sharer is a randomly registered account and we strictly follow the regulations of blind review.

-Please download them and put them in ./vlcr/vlcr_model_weight/ if you want to use them.
+Please download them and put them in ./vlcr_model_weight/ if you want to use them.

 The average accuracy in six benchmarks is perspectively 91.1% and 93.6%.